HDSB-GWS-ProgrammingClub/jasons-stuff/README.md

 **Notepad-- version1**
 - Original version of Notepad--
-- (.exe and .app not availble, .py only)
+- (.exe and .app not available, .py only)